liuggio/liuggio.github.com/_posts/2013-01-03-automate-test-and-code-inspection-in-php-with-guard-and-symfony2.md

 {% include JB/setup %}

+## Hey PHPer do you automate your test?

 In everyday life there are tools that can not only speed, but also lighten the workload of your mind, in that regard I wanted to share a useful library: [Guard](https://github.com/guard/guard).